xpring-eng/xrp-api/README.md

 - [Node v10 or higher](https://nodejs.org/en/download/)
 - [yarn](https://yarnpkg.com/en/)
 - An XRP Ledger account with XRP

     For development, you can use the XRP Test Net and get some test XRP from the [XRP Test Net Faucet](https://developers.ripple.com/xrp-test-net-faucet.html).
+The setup script will do this for you automatically.

 ### Initial setup